Active vs inactive relationship guidance

 Orders = COUNTROWS(Sales)

 Here's the Orders Shipped measure definition.
 It uses the USERELATIONSHIP DAX function, which activates filter propagation for a specific relationship only during the evaluation of the expression.
 In this example, the relationship to the ShipDate column is used.

 Orders Shipped = CALCULATE( COUNTROWS(Sales) ,USERELATIONSHIP('Date'[Date], Sales[ShipDate]) )

 This model design supports producing the following report design.

 The report page filters by quarter 2019 Q4.
 The table visual groups by month and displays various sales statistics.
 The Orders and Orders Shipped measures produce different results.
 They each use the same summarization logic (count rows of the Sales table), but different Date table filter propagation.

 Notice that the quarter slicer includes a BLANK item.
 This slicer item appears as a result of table expansion.
 While each Sales table row has an order date, some rows have a BLANK ship date—these orders are yet to be shipped.
 Table expansion considers inactive relationships too, and so BLANKs can appear due to BLANKs on the many-side of the relationship, or due to data integrity issues.

-In summary, we recommend defining active relationships whenever possible.
+In summary, we recommend defining active relationships whenever possible, especially when row-level security roles are defined for your data model.
 They widen the scope and potential of how your model can be used by report authors, and users working with Q&A. It means that role-playing dimension-type tables should be duplicated in your model.

 In specific circumstances, however, you can define one or more inactive relationships for a role-playing dimension-type table.
 You can consider this design when: